Sumac Lemonade Recipe

-Sumac Lemonade is a refreshing twist on the classic lemonade with the addition of dried sumac powder.
-Make it using my easy recipe (vegan, gluten-free).
+Sumac Lemonade is a refreshing twist on classic lemonade, featuring dried sumac powder added to the mix.
+Use my easy recipe to make it.

 About Sumac Lemonade

-Sumac Lemonade is a delicious twist on the classic lemonade recipe with sumac (a lemony-earthy flavored spice) added to it.
+Sumac Lemonade is a delicious twist on the classic lemonade recipe with added sumac (a lemony-earthy flavored spice).

-To make this version, a simple syrup infused with dried sumac powder (or staghorn sumac drupes) is made and this syrup is then added to the regular lemonade ingredients to give it a very earthy, refreshing, and unique taste.
+To make this version, a simple syrup infused with dried sumac powder is prepared, and this syrup is then added to the regular lemonade ingredients to impart a distinctive, earthy, and refreshing taste.

 This delicious lemonade can be made using dried sumac spice powder or fresh berries.
-I personally like to use dried powder as it is much easier to source and can be made throughout the year.
+I like to use dried powder as it is much easier to source and can be made year-round.

-You can add a splash of white gin, vodka, or tequila to it to make a lovely cocktail for your next house party.
+Add a splash of white gin, vodka, or tequila to make a lovely cocktail for your next house party.

-My recipe will make sumac syrup enough to make 10 glasses of lemonade.
-You can easily double or triple the recipe if making it for a crowd.
+My recipe will make enough sumac syrup to make 10 glasses of lemonade.
+You can easily double or triple the recipe for a crowd.

 Ingredients

-For The Sumac Syrup – To make the syrup you need just 3 ingredients – ground sumac, sugar, and water.
+For The Sumac Syrup, you need three ingredients: ground Sumac, sugar, and water.

-Sumac is a vine or shrub-like tree which grows in subtropical and temperate regions throughout the world, including East Asia, Africa, and North America, mostly in the wild.
+Sumac is a vine or shrub-like tree that grows in subtropical and temperate regions worldwide, including East Asia, Africa, and North America, mostly in the wild.

 Dried sumac powder is easily available in grocery stores or online.
 Check the spice section of the grocery store.